allantargino/BotIntegrationWithQnA-LUIS/README.md

 - Can you please shut the [room] lights at [time]?

 #### Analizing the entities ####
-Did you notice we had blank spaces in the previous statements?
+Notice the blank spaces in the previous statements?
 - "Turn off the <i>[room]</i> at <i>[time]</i>
 - "Please start the lights from the <i>[room]</i> at <i> [time]</i>

-Well, those are our two entities:
+Well, those are two entities:
-- Room: Will help us identify the rooms named in the TurnOn and TurnOff intents
+- Room: Will help the bot to identify the rooms named in the TurnOn and TurnOff intents
-- Time: Will help us identify the hour/date that our user wants the bot to turn on/off the light
+- Time: Will help the bot to identify the hour/date that our user wants the bot to turn on/off the light

-Again, it's not the most complex LUIS scenario but this was on purpose to just grab a functional QnA Service and functional LUIS App and mix them
+Again, it's not the most complex LUIS scenario but this was on purpose to just grab a functional QnA Service and functional LUIS App and mix them.

 #### Training the LUIS App ####
-It shouldn't take us more than 30 minutes to train our LUIS App with more than a handful of utterances.
-These are some the utterances I used to train my app:
+It shouldn't take more than 30 minutes to train the LUIS App with more than a handful of utterances.
+These are some the utterances used to train the app:

 ##### Greeting intent #####
 ```console